sebarba/INST126/README.md

 # Project 1

 In this project, I am tasked with creating a basic calculator using Python language.
-It lets the user be able to add, subtract, multiply, and divide numbers.
-Another function of the calculator is finding the square root.
+It lets the user be able to add, subtract, multiply, and divide numbers.First, the calculator asks the user to input a mathematical operation they would like to use such as +, -, *, and /.
+Once the user picks their chosen operation, the calculator then asks for the first and second numebrs.
+For division, it will ask the user to input the dividend and the divisor in order.
+One special function of the calculator is finding the square root.
+It asks the user to input 'sqrt' and type the number they want to square root.